 I continue to support the movement that is happening in our culture.
 It is necessary and long overdue."

 The woman also shared an alleged text exchange between her and Ansari with Babe, who reported that the number matched the one listed for Ansari in a public register.
-"Last night might’ve been fun for you, but it wasn’t for me,” she said she wrote to him in a text.
+"Last night might’ve been fun for you, but it wasn’t for me,” she wrote.
 “You ignored clear non-verbal cues; you kept going with advances."
-Ansari then reportedly responded: “I’m so sad to hear this.
+Ansari then allegedly responded: “I’m so sad to hear this.
 All I can say is, it would never be my intention to make you or anyone feel the way you described.
 Clearly, I misread things in the moment and I’m truly sorry.”

 If you or someone you know has been sexually assaulted, call the National Sexual Assault Telephone Hotline at 800-656-HOPE (4673) or visit online.rainn.org.